graytl/exhibitions/Metadata/Satellite-Peabody/Image-Descriptions.md

 * Image Title | Japanese Tales and Legends
   * Filename: PC-Japanese_Tales_and_Legends-McAlpine-1959-01.jpg; PC-Japanese_Tales_and_Legends-McAlpine-1959-01.jpg
   * Joan Kiddell-Monroe's beautiful illustrations accompany a collection of Japanese folktales compiled and translated by Helen and William McAlpine for Oxford University Press.
 Kiddell-Monroe's illustrations emulate the style and technique of traditional Japanese art.
+* Image Title | Henry's Freedom Box
+  * Filename: PC-Henry's_Freedom_Box-Levine_Nelson-2007.jpg
+  * The depiction of slavery in children's literature evolved throughout the 20th century.
+In Henry's Freedom Box, Henry, a southern slave, enlists the help of a White abolitionist, Dr. Smith, to help him reach freedom in the North.
+* Image Title |
+  * Filename:
+  *
+* Image Title |
+  * Filename:
+  *